Updated: February 9th, 2020

 On a daily cycle, Powerwall also begins to warm up the battery a few hours before sunrise after a cold night, in preparation for receiving a charge from the attached solar system.
 This ensures that it is able to soak in as much energy from the solar system when the sun comes up and the panels start cranking out power.
 Preconditioning can sometimes be seen on the Powerwall Power Flow screen in the app, which may show energy flowing to the Powerwall from solar and/or the grid.
 It is essentially invisible during normal operation and cannot be turned off.

-Tesla implemented this intelligent self-management of thermal loads to ensure that Powerwall 2 is always optimized to perform at its peak given the ambient conditions and anticipated conditions.
+Tesla implemented intelligent self-management of thermal loads to ensure that Powerwall 2 is always optimized to perform at its peak given the ambient conditions and anticipated conditions.
 Head over to the information page for the Powerwall’s special operating modes to learn more.

-Powerwall Backup Gateway 2
+Powerwall Gateway 2

-The refresh of the Backup Gateway shows just how critical it is to a Tesla Powerwall installation, and how important internet connectivity is to most of Tesla’s products as they strive to stay up to date and maximizing their benefit in the ever-changing landscape of electricity rates around the world.
+The refresh of the Gateway shows just how critical it is to a Tesla Powerwall installation, and how important internet connectivity is to most of Tesla’s products as they strive to stay up to date and maximizing their benefit in the ever-changing landscape of electricity rates around the world.
 To learn more about the Powerwall Gateway, check out the product data sheet.